siong1987/carpool/README.md

 We use [Docker](https://www.docker.com/community-edition) to manage our dependencies for development.

-To setup docker, make sure that you:
+To setup docker, make sure that you follow these steps:

 1. Install [Docker](https://www.docker.com/community-edition#/download) on your computer.
 2. To create the dependencies, in the work directory, run `docker-compose build`.
+3. To install all the required Ruby gems, run `docker-compose bundle`.
-3. To setup the seed database, run `docker-compose run app rake db:setup`.
+4. To setup the seed database, run `docker-compose run app rake db:setup`.
-4. To get the local server up, run `docker-compose up`.
+5. To get the local server up, run `docker-compose up`.